j03m/j03mblog/js-exception-handling.md

 ```

 Which is generally okay, save for the fact that no one seems to be keeping track of 'err'.
-It's find to tie things up, but be sure the error you received 'can be tied up' in the way you think and at teh very least track/log the error so you can figure out what happened (or even that something happened at all!).
+It's fine to tie things up for the end user, but be sure the error you received 'can be tied up' in the way you think and at the very least track/log the error so you can figure out what happened (or even that something happened at all!).
 This can happen with promises as well if you ignore the output of a catch and in server side code where you receive an error and return something line 500 to the caller without logging the cause.

 #### Assuming an Error is a primitive